charleyglynn/OSM-Shapefile-QGIS-stylesheets/README.md

 OSM Shapefile QGIS stylesheets
 ==============================

-*This repo contains QGIS stylesheets (QML) for use with OpenStreetMap (OSM) data in ESRI Shapefile format*
+*This repo contains QGIS stylesheets (QML) for use with OpenStreetMap (OSM) data in ESRI Shapefile format.
+It now also contains greyscale stylesheets courtesy of @mixedbredie*

 ==============================